 - A professional in the applicant’s field who can provide meaningful input regarding previous work experience.

 GRE scores are not required.
-Applicants whose native language is not English are required to submit Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores.
+Applicants whose native language is not English are required to submit Test of English as a Foreign Language (TOEFL) with a score > 90 or International English Language Testing System (IELTS) with a score > 6.5.